rnabioco/clustifyr/README.md

 12. **Does clustifyr work for spatial scRNA-seq data?** It works decently on the Seurat tutorial data.
-See short [example](https://github.com/rnabioco/clustifyr/issues/370) for both `clustify`(correlation) and `clustify_lists`(gene list enrichment) approaches.
+See short [example](https://github.com/rnabioco/clustifyr/issues/370) for both `clustify()`(correlation) and `clustify_lists()`(gene list enrichment) approaches.
 (Note, as mentioned above, we recommend avoiding SCtransform data, and opting for using raw data directly instead.
-    This can now be directly handled by Seurat wrapper, in the GitHub devel version and Bioconductor 3.13)
+This can now be directly handled by Seurat wrapper.)

 13. **Can I pull out additional information on what gene signatures don’t match the reference clusters?** Please add arguments